harlowbowmen/harlowbowmen.github.io/_pages/joinus.md

 Membership is subject to available capacity.
 The indoor venue is small which limits our ability to accept new members.

 ## Sign Up
-If you require training then please sign-up to our waiting list via the <a href="https://forms.gle/L34kwFCfwyyqxzTD6">Sign-Up Form</a>
+If you require training or are already full trained and simply wish to join then please sign-up to our waiting list via the <a href="https://forms.gle/L34kwFCfwyyqxzTD6">Sign-Up Form</a>.
+We will be in contact when a space is available.

-If you are already fully trained then please use the Contact Us page for further details.